raspberrypilearning/green-goals/en/step_2.md

 ## Walk through the goals

-In this step, you will program the **Main Panda** sprite to walk from the left-hand side of the Stage to the right-hand side, changing to the next backdrop when it reaches the right-hand side of the stage.
-A message is then broadcast to let all the sprites know when the backdrop changes.
+In this step, you will write the program for the **Main Panda** sprite.
+In this program, the **Main Panda** sprite will walk from the left-hand side of the Stage to the right-hand side, then it will change the backdrop, and broadcast a message to let all the sprites know when the backdrop changes.

 --- task ---